utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 sudo apt-get install git
 ```

+Finally, you will need to make a free [GitHub][github] account for the latter
+half of this lesson.

 # Why version control?

 Version control is a means of tracking changes made to files.
 These changes are